CSI Single-Family Affordable Solar Homes (SASH) Program - Closed

 - The SASH program has referred over 10,922 low-income homeowners to the utilities' Energy Savings Assistance (ESA) programs.

-The SASH Program is managed by GRID Alternatives.
-Please contact Grid Alternatives with eligibility questions, program applications, solar and energy efficiency questions and in identifying loans, grants and other financing options.
-Please contact GRID Alternatives toll-free at (866)921-4696, or by email at SASH@gridalternatives.org or visit their website at www.gridalternatives.org.
+The SASH Program was managed by GRID Alternatives.
+Please contact GRID Alternatives with questions about historical program information or records toll-free at (866)921-4696, or by email at SASH@gridalternatives.org or visit their website at www.gridalternatives.org.

-The California Solar Initiative (CSI) has a Single-family Affordable Solar Homes (SASH) Program that provides solar incentives on qualifying affordable single-family housing.
-The goals of the SASH program are to:
+The California Solar Initiative (CSI) had a Single-family Affordable Solar Homes (SASH) Program that provided solar incentives on qualifying affordable single-family housing.
+The goals of the SASH program were to:

 - Decrease electricity usage by solar installation and reduce energy bills without increasing monthly expenses